Eaglw/Chemical_Engineering/Soft Matter/Hamaker theory.md

 ![[Helper/media/Hamaker mechanism.png]]
 ## Hamaker constant
 $\LARGE A=\pi^{2}C \rho_{1} \rho_{2}$
 where $\rho_{i}$ are the number of atoms per unit volume, $C$ is the coefficient of the atom-pair potential.
-This constant is true only in vacuum, in the present of a solvent is modified.
+This constant is true only in vacuum, in the presence of a solvent is modified.
 In the general case with a solvent, t*he first and third index describes the types of the interacting particles* and the *second index describes the medium* in which they are dissolved
 ^649420